 If you want to find out more about how we collect and use your personal information in different situations please click on the buttons above.Back to top

 When you order a phone service from us, we ask for your name, address, contact number, including mobile, and email address.
 We also ask for details on how you want to pay.
 That's so we can provide you with the service, charge you for it and let you know if we make changes to it.
 We also use your personal information to check your identity if you get in touch with us.

 When you first order a phone service from us, or buy certain new services, we run a credit check on you.
 To do that we give some of your personal information to credit reference agencies.

 When you sign up, we'll ask if you want your details in the Phone Book and other directories – like those online.
 If you agree, we'll publish your details and share your information with other communications providers who provide directory services.
 Ex-directory numbers are not included.

 Unless you tell us not to, we will, from time to time, contact you to tell you about products or services we think you might be interested in.
-We might do this through the post, online, using push notifications via apps, or on the phone.
+We might do this through the post, online, using push notifications via apps, via a text message, or on the phone.
 When we send you text messages, we also receive information from your mobile phone carrier such as your device ID (also known as IMEI).